Key messages about the gas-fired recovery

 - There are safer and cleaner alternatives for domestic heating, cooking and in industry

-- Green hydrogen is on its way – zero emissions, wide range of industrial uses and exports, helping to decarbonise difficult sectors such as steel and transport
+- Green hydrogen is on its way – zero emissions with a wide range of industrial uses and export potential, and will help decarbonise difficult sectors like steel.

 “Gas is not a transition fuel to a safe climate.
 That ship has sailed.
 Planned and rapid coal-to-renewables switching is now the responsible path.
 Gas will have a role in the near term, certainly, but the science is clear.
 The role of gas needs to be a significantly declining one, not a growing one, if we are to avoid the worst of climate change.”